ioquatix/relaxo-model/README.md

 Relaxo Model provides a framework for business logic on top of Relaxo/CouchDB.
 While it supports some traditional ORM style patterns, it is primary focus is to model business processes and logic.

+* This framework is pretty experimental right now and subject to change.
+Incompatible changes will be marked by the version number `x.y.z`, where changes in `x` indiciate fundamental API changes and changes in `y` indicate minor changes or additions that shouldn't cause breakage. *

 Basic Usage
 -----------